-Kourtney Kardashian & Family Believe That Sofia Richie Is ‘Great’ For Scott Disick, Per ‘Us Weekly’
+Kourtney Kardashian And Family Believe That Sofia Richie Is ‘Great’ For Scott Disick, Per ‘Us Weekly’

 “There’s no beef between her and the family.
 They actually think she’s great for Scott.
 Kourtney doesn’t have an issue with Sofia,” an insider reveals.

 Kylie Jenner’s birthday party was a star-studded event.
-In addition to all of Kylie’s sisters being there, Kendall Jenner’s boyfriend, Ben Simmons, Kim Kardashian’s husband, Kanye West, and both Kris and Caitlyn Jenner were in attendance, as well as Kylie’s baby daddy, Travis Scott.
+In addition to all of Kylie’s sisters being there, Kendall Jenner’s boyfriend, Ben Simmons, Kim Kardashian’s husband, Kanye West, and both Kris and Caitlyn Jenner were in attendance, as well as Kylie’s boyfriend, Travis Scott.
 However, noticeably absent from the event was Scott Disick’s girlfriend, Sofia Richie, and Khloe Kardashian’s boyfriend, Tristan Thompson.

 Fans began to speculate that Scott didn’t bring Sofia in order to spend some alone time with Kourtney, whose split with boyfriend Younes Bendjima was announced just two days before Kylie’s big bash.
 Rumors have been flying that Kardashian and Disick may be working on a reunion.
 However, sources tell the outlet that isn’t so, and that Scott is very happy with Sofia.